ESB introduces charges for its fast electric car chargers

 Mr Hogan said some electric car drivers will want to use the public charging network to top up “occasionally” or if on longer journeys.

-“In all cases, they’ll offer substantial savings compared to the cost of fueling an equivalent petrol or diesel car,” he said.
+“In all cases, they’ll offer substantial savings compared to the cost of fuelling an equivalent petrol or diesel car,” he said.

+ESB previously attempted to introduce fees for charging electric vehicles from the start of 2016, and has since missed a second deadline to charge for the network.